Nyssa, Black Gum or Tupelo: Planting and Care

 • Hardiness -25 °C and beyond

-The Nyssa sylvatica, also known as Black Gum or Tupelo, is a deciduous ornamental tree from the Nyssaceae or Cornaceae family.
-Still rare in cultivation here, it is found naturally mainly in the humid to swampy forest habitats of the eastern United States.
+The Nyssa sylvatica, also known as Black Gum or Tupelo, is a deciduous ornamental tree belonging to the Nyssaceae or Cornaceae family.
+Still rare in cultivation here, it is found naturally in the humid to swampy forest habitats of the eastern United States.
 This remarkable tree derives its name from Nyssa, the water nymph, as it requires moist to wet soil year-round to survive.

-The genus Nyssa, now included in the Cornaceae family (that of Dogwoods), comprises 9 species, including Nyssa sylvatica, the only representative in our latitudes.
-Along with the type species, only a few varieties of tupelo are available in nurseries.
-The botanical classification of Nyssa is quite fluctuating, as it initially formed the Nyssaceae family on its own, which included a single species—Nyssa sylvatica—before being absorbed by the Cornaceae family (APG II and III).
-The water tupelo (Nyssa aquatica) is another species of Black Gum.
+The genus Nyssa, now included in the Cornaceae family (the Dogwood family), comprises 9 species, including Nyssa sylvatica, the only representative in our latitudes.
+Along with the type species, only a few varieties of Tupelo are available in nurseries.
+The botanical classification of Nyssa is quite fluctuating, as it initially formed the Nyssaceae family on its own, which included only one species—Nyssa sylvatica—before being absorbed by the Cornaceae family (APG II and III).
+The Water Tupelo (Nyssa aquatica) is another species of Gum.

 Nyssa sylvatica Tupelo (© Leonora Enking) and Nyssa aquatica